-- •Based on enrollment in our Phase 2 randomized, double-blind, placebo-controlled study evaluating the efficacy and safety of ATA188 in patients with PPMS and SPMS (EMBOLD) at the end of July, approximately 90 patients are planned to be included in the read out of the study primary endpoint of confirmed disability improvement of Expanded Disability Status Scale (EDSS) at 12 months.
-Communication of such data is planned to occur at an appropriate forum in October 2023. - •We continue to plan for Phase 3 readiness, including interacting with the FDA based on two fast track designations, and further developing our proprietary large-scale bioreactor manufacturing process. - •In October 2022, we presented new magnetic resonance imaging (MRI) biomarker imaging and open-label extension (OLE) clinical data from the Phase 1 study of ATA188 in progressive MS at the 2022 European Committee for Treatment and Research In Multiple Sclerosis (ECTRIMS) conference.
+- •Based on enrollment in our Phase 2 randomized, double-blind, placebo-controlled study evaluating the efficacy and safety of ATA188 in patients with PPMS and SPMS (EMBOLD) at the end of July 2022, approximately 90 patients are planned to be included in the read out of the study primary endpoint of confirmed disability improvement of Expanded Disability Status Scale (EDSS) at 12 months.
+Communication of such data is planned to occur at an appropriate forum in October 2023. - •We continue to plan for Phase 3 readiness, including interacting with the FDA based on two fast track designations, and further developing our proprietary large-scale bioreactor manufacturing process.